 The median household income was $37,336.
 The per capita income was $15,731.
 About 20.2% of the population was below the poverty line.

-Caldwell has held an annual Indian Creek Festival every September since 2003.
+Caldwell has held an Indian Creek Festival every September since 2003.
 The event includes a fun run and a tug of war.
-Indian Creek Plaza, located in downtown Caldwell, includes an ice ribbon each winter, as well as many events throughout the year.
+Indian Creek Plaza, in downtown Caldwell, includes an ice ribbon each winter, as well as many events during the year.

 Caldwell has 12 city parks, two golf courses (Sage and Fairview), a city pool, and three skateparks.